javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 alert(result.message);
 ```

-Please note, if the body is a string, then `Content-Type` is set to `text/plain;charset=UTF-8` by default.
-So we use `headers` option to send `application/json` instead, that's the correct content type for JSON-encoded data.
+Please note, if the request `body` is a string, then `Content-Type` header is set to `text/plain;charset=UTF-8` by default.

+But, as we're going to send JSON, we use `headers` option to send `application/json` instead, the correct `Content-Type` for JSON-encoded data.

 ## Sending an image

-We can also submit binary data directly using `Blob` or `BufferSource`.
+We can also submit binary data with `fetch` using `Blob` or `BufferSource` objects.

-For example, here's a `<canvas>` where we can draw by moving a mouse.
+In this example, there's a `<canvas>` where we can draw by moving a mouse over it.
 A click on the "submit" button sends the image to server:

 ```html run autorun height="90"
 <body style="margin:0">